Decision support tools for pancreatic cancer detection: external validation in Australian primary care - a retrospective cohort study

 Abstract

-Background Pancreatic cancer is often diagnosed at an advanced stage with poor survival.
-Risk assessment tools have been developed to aid early diagnosis of pancreatic cancer in primary care settings (QCancer®, electronic Risk Assessment Tool (eRAT), and QPaC Tool) but have not been validated in the Australian setting.
-Aims To estimate and compare the performance of these tools for identifying patients with undiagnosed pancreatic cancer using Australian primary care data.
-Design and Setting A cohort study using linked primary care and cancer registry data from Victoria, Australia.
-Methods Patients presenting to primary care with signs/symptoms included in the tools (recorded in the primary care 'reason for encounter') were included.
-Diagnostic accuracy statistics for each tool (and their individual signs/symptoms) were compared.
-Results Pancreatic cancer patients were more likely (p<0.001) to present with new-onset diabetes, jaundice and unexpected weight loss pre-diagnosis than patients without pancreatic cancer.
-The most common pre-diagnostic presentations in pancreatic cancer patients were jaundice (29.0%), abdominal pain (25.6%), change in bowel habit (17.6%) and new-onset diabetes (14.8%).
-Jaundice, steatorrhoea and pancreatitis had the highest positive predictive values (PPV) for pancreatic cancer (1.96%, 1.77% and 0.89%, respectively).
-Among the tools, eRAT had the highest PPV of 1.37% (95% CI: 1.12, 1.66); the PPV for QPaC was 1.01% (95% CI: 0.82, 1.22) and QCancer® was 0.8% (95% CI: 0.54, 1.15).
-Conclusion When applied to Australian primary care data, none of the tools were strongly predictive of pancreatic cancer.
+BACKGROUND: Pancreatic cancer is often diagnosed at an advanced stage with poor survival.
+Risk assessment tools have been developed to aid early diagnosis of pancreatic cancer in primary care settings (QCancer(®), electronic Risk Assessment Tool [eRAT], and the Queensland Institute of Medical Research [QIMR] Berghofer Pancreatic Cancer Decision Support Tool [QPaC Tool]) but have not been validated in the Australian setting.
+AIM: To estimate and compare the performance of these tools for identifying patients with undiagnosed pancreatic cancer using Australian primary care data.
+DESIGN AND SETTING: A cohort study was conducted using linked primary care and cancer registry data from Victoria, Australia.
+METHOD: Patients presenting to primary care with signs and/or symptoms included in the tools (recorded in the primary care 'reason for encounter') were included.
+Diagnostic accuracy statistics for each tool (and their individual signs and symptoms) were compared.
+RESULTS: Patients with pancreatic cancer were more likely (P<0.001) to present with new-onset diabetes, jaundice, and unexpected weight loss pre-diagnosis than patients without pancreatic cancer.
+The most common pre-diagnostic presentations in patients with pancreatic cancer were jaundice (29.0%), abdominal pain (25.6%), change in bowel habits (17.6%), and new-onset diabetes (14.8%).
+Jaundice, steatorrhoea, and pancreatitis had the highest positive predictive values (PPV) for pancreatic cancer (1.96%, 1.77%, and 0.89%, respectively).
+Among the tools, eRAT had the highest PPV of 1.37% (95% confidence interval [CI] = 1.12 to 1.66); the PPV for QPaC was 1.01% (95% CI = 0.82 to 1.22) and QCancer(®) was 0.8% (95% CI = 0.54 to 1.15).
+CONCLUSION: When applied to Australian primary care data, none of the tools were strongly predictive of pancreatic cancer.
 New diagnostic models incorporating additional data could potentially improve their predictive performance.

 Keywords